marialgomes/marialgomes/README.md

 ### Hello! :)

 - 👩‍💻 I'm a analysis and systems dvelopment student
-- 🎓 I’m currently working as a Data Engineering Intern
+- 🎓 I’m currently working as a Data Engineering
 - 🏳️‍🌈 Pronouns: she/her